trek-view/basecamp/_posts/2022-07-22-turn-photo-video-footage-strava-activty.md

 Choose this option if you have lots of gpx files to upload, or want to provide others the ability to upload their own gpx files.

-When building Explorer, I wanted users to be easily able to upload their sequences to Strava in one click.

 Strava uses OAuth2 for authentication to their V3 API.
 I will not describe how to set this up in this post, [as it is explained in detail here](https://developers.strava.com/docs/authentication/).
 Where `<VALID TOKEN>` is referenced in this post, I am referring to a valid Oauth2 token.

 You can create an activity using the [Upload Activity (createUpload) endpoint](https://developers.strava.com/docs/reference/#api-Uploads-createUpload).